luikyv/go-oidc/README.md

 openidProvider.Run(port)
 ```

-You can check the default configurations by accessing http://localhost/.well-known/openid-configuration.
+You can check the default configurations by accessing http://localhost/.well-known/openid-configuration. \
+Also, you can find a more complex example at https://github.com/luikyv/go-open-finance.
 ## Developers
 To check test coverage, you can run:
 ```